-The Latest: Police release more Las Vegas shooting documents
+The Latest: Police checked Vegas casino floor for shooter

 LAS VEGAS – The Latest on documents that Las Vegas police released from the investigation into the deadliest mass shooting in modern U.S. history (all times local):